 \begin{cor} Every $A$-module $M$ is residually artinian. \end{cor} \begin{proof} Let $x$ be a nonzero element of $M$.
 Let $N$ be a maximal submodule of $N$ for the condition $x\notin N$.
 We have to show that $M/N$ is artinian.
-Indeed, in $M/N$, the submodule $Ax$ contains every nonzero submodule, so is finitely cogenerated, and hence Theorem \ref{arti}.
+Indeed, in $M/N$, the cyclic submodule $(Ax+N)/N$ contains every nonzero submodule, so is finitely cogenerated, and hence Theorem \ref{arti}.
 (Note that in greater generality -- no commutativity -- this shows that every module is residually finitely cogenerated.) \end{proof}

 \begin{cor} For every $A$-module $M$ and submodule $N$, every artinian quotient of $N$ embeds into an artinian quotient of $M$.
 In particular, the Loewy dimension of $N$ is bounded above by the Loewy dimension of $M$. \end{cor} \begin{proof} We can suppose that $N$ is artinian.
 Let $P$ be a maximal submodule among those having zero intersection with $N$.
 Then $N$ is an essential submodule of $M/P$, and hence so is the socle of $N$.
 Thus $M/P$ is artinian. \end{proof}